wagtail-packages/wagtail-qrcode/README.md

 ## Wagtail QRCode URLS

-Include the wagtail-qrcode urls in your site urls.
+Include the wagtail-qrcode urls in your site urls before `wagtail_urls`.

 The url provides the redirect endpoint when the qr-code is scanned and viewed in a browser.